medic/cht-conf/README.md

 ## Testing Locally

-Clone the project locally
+1. Clone the project locally
-Make changes to medic-conf or checkout a branch for testing
+1. Make changes to medic-conf or checkout a branch for testing
+1. Test changes

-To test CLI changes locally you can run `node <project_dir>/src/bin/medic-conf.js`.
+	1. To test CLI changes locally you can run `node <project_dir>/src/bin/medic-conf.js`.
+This will run as if you installed via npm.

-To test changes that are imported in code run `npm install <project_dir>` to use the local version of medic-conf.
+	1. To test changes that are imported in code run `npm install <project_dir>` to use the local version of medic-conf.

 ## compress images